rontarrant/gtkDcoding/docs/_posts/2019-06-04-0041-colorchooserdialog.md

 ## Which is Best?

-You may wonder which of these methods of picking a color is best, the `ColorChooserDialog` or the `ColorButton`… It depends on the circumstances you find yourself in while designing an application:
+You may wonder which of these methods of picking a color is best, the `ColorChooserDialog` or the `ColorButton`...
+It depends on the circumstances you find yourself in while designing an application:

 - if you plan to have access through a menu, you’ll want to use the dialog,
 - for access from menu, toolbar and button, again: dialog, but